Power Scaling Laws and Near-Field Behaviors of Massive MIMO and Intelligent Reflecting Surfaces: Three Different MIMO Setups

 where $\Ptx$ and $s$ are the same as in the previous setups and $n \sim \CN(0,\sigma^2 )$ is the noise at the receiver.
 The reflection properties are determined by the diagonal matrix

-where $\mu \in (0,1]$ is a fixed\footnote{An IRS can possibly also adjust the amplitude coefficient between the antennas, but the SNR is maximized when all the amplitude coefficients take the largest possible value, which is here represented by $\mu$.
-This is why we consider only that value.} amplitude reflection coefficient and $\theta_1,\ldots,\theta_N$ are the phase-shift variables that can be optimized based on $\vect{g}$ and $\vect{h}$.
-With perfect channel knowledge, an achievable SE is\footnote{Note that this is not the capacity of the IRS-supported channel, but higher SE can be achieved by encoding information into the phase-shift matrix $\vect{\Theta}$ \cite{Karasik2019a}.} $\log_2(1+\mathrm{SNR}_{\mathrm{IRS}} )$ \cite{Wu2018a,Bjornson2019e}, where
+where $\mu_1,\ldots,\mu_N \in [0,1]$ are the amplitude scattering variables (describing the fraction of the incident signal power that is scattered) and $\theta_1,\ldots,\theta_N \in [0,2\pi)$ are the phase-shift variables (describing the delays of the scattered signals).
+These parameters can be optimized based on $\vect{g}$ and $\vect{h}$.
+With perfect channel knowledge \cite{Wu2018a,Bjornson2019e}, an achievable SE is\footnote{Note that we are considering relaying operation where the IRS is unaware of the information.
+A higher SE can be achieved by also encoding information into the matrix $\vect{\Theta}$ \cite{Karasik2019a}.}